equalframework/equal-doc/docs/usage/views.md

 ## Menu Views

-Menus allow to define tree structures for creating buttons to access specific views.
+Menus allow to define custom tree structures of action-buttons for accessing specific routes or contexts.

 Menu items have the following structure :